-2.5.4 Mulching
+2.4.4 Mulching

-Previous studies in the southwest have found that mulching provides newly-sown seeds with the best opportunity to utilize what little precipitation occurs (USDA/NRCS, no date).
+Previous studies in the southwest have found that mulching, as last resort, to provides newly-sown seeds with the best opportunity to utilize what little precipitation occurs (USDA/NRCS, no date).
 The mulch benefits the seeding effort by reducing evaporation of soil moisture, reducing wind desiccation, limiting soil erosion, insulating the surface from temperature extremes, and increasing the infiltration rate of precipitation by protecting the soil surface from surface sealing.
 It may further aid revegetation by trapping windblown seeds and soil.